Farzad-R/LLM-Zero-to-Hundred/README.md

 <!-- LLM-function-calling-tutorial -->
 <!-- -------------------------------------- -->
 <a id="LLM-function-calling-tutorial"></a>
-<h3>LLM Function Calling Tutorial:</h3>
+<h3><a style=" white-space:nowrap; " href="https://github.com/Farzad-R/LLM-Zero-to-Hundred/tree/master/tutorials/LLM-function-calling-tutorial"><b>LLM Function Calling Tutorial:</b></a></h3>
 <p>

-<a style=" white-space:nowrap; " href="https://github.com/Farzad-R/LLM-Zero-to-Hundred/tree/master/tutorials/LLM-function-calling-tutorial"><b>LLM-function-calling-tutorial</b></a>:
-    showcases the capacity of GPT models to produce executable functions in JSON format.
+This project showcases the capacity of GPT models to produce executable functions in JSON format.
 It illustrates this capability through a practical example involving the utilization of Python with the GPT model.

 Libraries: [OpenAI](https://platform.openai.com/docs/models/overview)